-3100.
+- 3100.
 One-Credit Courses.
 One half-hour lesson each week (14 per term) with a jury examination at the conclusion of each term.
 These repeatable course numbers are offered each fall, spring and summer.
 Students are required to accept internships in performance or private teaching, subject to availability and/or scheduling conflicts with other SMU courses.

-3200.
+Internships may begin prior to the beginning of the term. - 3200.
 Two-Credit Courses.
 One-hour lesson each week (14 per term) with a jury examination at the conclusion of each term.
 These repeatable course numbers are offered each fall and spring.
 Majors are required to enroll in private studies each term until degree requirements are completed.
 Students are required to accept internships in performance or private teaching, subject to availability and/or scheduling conflicts with other SMU courses.
+Internships may begin prior to the beginning of the term.